amirulislamhridoy/Royal_Manufacturer_Client/README.md

 ### [Royal Manufacturer Client Side Code](https://github.com/amirulislamhridoy/Royal_Manufacturer_Client.git)
 ### [Royal Manufacturer Client Server Code](https://github.com/amirulislamhridoy/Royal-Manufacturer-Server.git)

+*
+    * admin : abc@gmail.com password: 32202910

-* Royal Manufacturer has My Profile page and you can edit your about you.
+* aa Royal Manufacturer has My Profile page and you can edit your about you.
 * This website has authentication and authorization(JWT) system.
 * It have admin routes.
 For example Make Admin, Add Product Manage Tools and Manage Orders.
 * Normal users can see My Orders, Add Review.
 Everyone can see My Profile page.